 Residential parks and lifestyle communities advice for seniors

 Residential parks provide sites upon which relocatable homes are placed.
 Residents either rent a home and a site, or rent a site only and own the home on the site.
 The home may be a caravan, cabin, park home or motor home.
 Whether you own the home or not, park living always involves renting the site.
+It is important to understand, in most residential parks, all you own is the relocatable home and this (not the land) is what you sell when you leave the park.

 In Western Australia, residential parks are generally either: